boltops-tools/lono-docs/_docs/intro/dry.md

 order: 5
 ---

-Lono design's allow you to reuse CloudFormation templates.
+Lono design allows you to reuse CloudFormation templates.
 A key is the separation of config and template code in a structured and organized way.

 ## Configs